denten-books/plain-text/3-projection.md

 526].
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
-A properly functioning light switch takes on two discrete states
-only: on or off.
+A properly functioning light switch takes on two discrete states only: on or off.
 A range of pressure applied to the switch does not correspond to any mechanical action of the lever.
 But once a certain threshold is reached, the switch "flips" to change states.
 "Digital systems deal with discrete values," Kernighan writes.
 The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

-The philosopher Nelson Goodman (responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
+Nelson Goodman, the philosopher responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition, makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
 By contrast, analog systems are "dense" and "undifferentiated to the extreme" [@goodman_languages_1968, 159-164].
 Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete